ukrainian-serge/CAPSTONE.io/index.md

 <center><h3 style="font-size:50px;">Analyze some reviews!</h3></center>

 <p>Welcome to the analysis section.
-Here you will find some analysis focusing on the debate of <a href="https://authorsmstevens.com/2019/06/26/the-ebook-vs-printed-book-debate/">book vs ebook</a>.
-I want to look and see what the data contained within the reviews can tell us.</p>
+Here you will look into the <a href="https://authorsmstevens.com/2019/06/26/the-ebook-vs-printed-book-debate/">book vs ebook</a> debate.
+I want to investigate what the data contained within the reviews can tell us.</p>

 <a id="section2"></a>